Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 The US Cleaning Industry in 2026: Key Numbers

-So. $112 billion — that's the US janitorial services market in 2026, per IBISWorld's February report.
+So. $112.0 billion — that's the US janitorial services market in 2026, per IBISWorld's latest report.
 Fortune Business Insights puts the broader cleaning services space at $142.27 billion.
-Over 875,000 cleaning companies are operating right now (Expert Market Research, 2025).
-The BLS says about 2.9 million people work in cleaning services.
-And Grand View Research projects 5.6% CAGR from 2025 through 2030.
+IBISWorld also counts 1,264,367 cleaning-service businesses operating in the US in 2026 — up about 2.4% year over year — while Expert Market Research puts the wider figure at 875,000+ companies.
+The BLS reports 2,447,700 janitors and building cleaners, earning a median of $17.27 an hour (BLS Occupational Outlook Handbook, May 2024).
+And Grand View Research projects 5.6% CAGR through 2030.

 One more that I find really interesting for prospecting: 56% of consumers check online reviews before hiring a cleaning service (Gitnux, 2026).
 Meaning any cleaning company with bad Google reviews is probably already stressed about it.
 If you sell reputation management, that's a goldmine filter.
 (And yes, you can filter by Google review scores on Scrap.io — more on that in a minute.)